Skip to main content

 4. Progressive Enforcement: Not every issue is a blocker.
 Use info, warn, and block actions to enforce standards gradually without halting development.

-5. Flexible & Agnostic: Run it anywhere (local, CI/CD, Kubernetes) and output results to where you work (GitHub PRs, Slack, JSON reports).
+5. Flexible & Agnostic: Run it anywhere (local, CI/CD, Kubernetes) and output results to where you work (GitHub PRs, Slack, JIRA, JSON reports).

 What It Scans